Incremental Computation: What Is the Essence?

 Many incremental algorithms, especially those on graphs, are also known as \defn{dynamic algorithms}, which are called fully dynamic, incremental, or decremental if the algorithm handles both additions and deletions of edges, only additions, or only deletions, respectively~\cite{demetrescu2009dynamic,hanauer2022recent}.
 Note that we use the term ``incremental dynamic algorithms'' to differentiate from uses of ``incremental algorithms'' for the general category.

-A class of incremental algorithms are known as \defn{online algorithms}, which process input piece-by-piece in the order that the input is fed to the algorithm~\cite{borodin2005online,sharp2007incremental}, essentially corresponding to incremental dynamic algorithms.
+A class of incremental algorithms is known as \defn{online algorithms}, which process input piece-by-piece in the order that the input is fed to the algorithm~\cite{borodin2005online,sharp2007incremental}, essentially corresponding to incremental dynamic algorithms.
 For example, an online algorithm for sorting processes each next element in the input as it comes.
-Another class of incremental algorithms are known as \defn{streaming algorithms}, which process a sequential stream as input but with limited memory~\cite{muthukrishnan2005data,mcgregor2014graph}, and thus can only examine the input in a few passes, typically one pass, and often produce approximate output using what is called a sketch.
+Another class of incremental algorithms is known as \defn{streaming algorithms}, which process a sequential stream as input but with limited memory~\cite{muthukrishnan2005data,mcgregor2014graph}, and thus can only examine the input in a few passes, typically one pass, and often produce approximate output using what is called a sketch.
 For example, a streaming algorithm can sort, say, the 10 smallest elements but not the entire input.
+There are also semi-streaming algorithms that consider a relaxation of the memory limitation for graph problems~\cite{feigenbaum2005graph}.

 A wide range of \defn{efficiency and other measures}, with trade-offs, and complexity models, are used for characterizing incremental algorithms.
 General incremental algorithms and dynamic algorithms mainly aim to minimize the times to maintain needed information and return desired output.
 Online algorithms also aim to be competitive in performance against the case that the entire input is given at the start.
-Streaming algorithms aim for small space and consider also approximation ratio when output is approximated, for example, for counting the number of distinct elements when they do not fit in memory.
+Streaming algorithms aim to use small space and consider also approximation ratio when output is approximated, for example, for counting the number of distinct elements when they do not fit in memory.